 Those are just some of the ideas I use for keeping my toddler amused in a heat wave.
 Hopefully these will help you maintain some sanity while battling the toddler in a heat wave war.

-But if you need some more ideas and suggested schedule for keeping your toddler amused on a hot day, then come check out my new download.
+But if you need some more ideas and suggested schedule for keeping your toddler amused on a hot day, then come check out my new download you can purchase.

 Need more tips for your toddler, click here.